Faculty Workspaces and Facilities

 San Francisco-based faculty may use the scanning copiers in the corridor outside Lab D on the second floor of the SF main building, or the scanning copier in Simpson Library.

-- Assemble your pre-printed or digital files for the reader
+- Assemble the digital files for the reader.

 Often the most convenient way to produce a course reader is to upload PDF documents to a common site for students to access as needed.
 You may do this using Moodle, the college’s online learning management system (found at moodle.cca.edu - contact firstname.lastname@example.org for Moodle help), or you may also choose to use Google Drive or Google Classroom for this purpose.
 Students may then download and print as needed.